phlbnks/community-edition/README.md

 ...
 ```

-> [!TIP]
-> You can omit <kbd>-f docker-compose.yml -f reverse-proxy/docker-compose.caddy-gen.yml</kbd> if you are not using Caddy.

 Changes in major versions would involve performing a data migration (e.g. [v2.0.0](https://github.com/plausible/analytics/releases/tag/v2.0.0)) or some other extra step.

 ## Configure

-Plausible is configured with environment variables, by default supplied via [plausible-conf.env](./plausible-conf.env) [env_file.](./docker-compose.yml#L38-L39)
+Plausible is configured with environment variables, by default supplied via [environment.](./docker-compose.yml#L38-L39)

 > [!WARNING]
 > Note that if you start a container with one set of ENV vars and then update the ENV vars and restart the container, they won't take effect due to the immutable nature of the containers.
-The container needs to be **recreated.**
+The container needs to be **recreated,** e.g. by re-running `docker compose up -d`

 #### Example configurations

 Here's the minimal configuration file we got from the [quick start:](#quick-start)

-<sub><kbd>plausible-conf.env</kbd></sub>
 ```env
 BASE_URL=https://plausible.example.com
 SECRET_KEY_BASE=GLVzDZW04FzuS1gMcmBRVhwgd4Gu9YmSl/k/TqfTUXti7FLBd7aflXeQDdwCj6Cz